jbroadway/docs/docs/2020.1/creator-tools/importing-daz-3d-characters-into-flipside.md

 # Importing Daz 3D characters into Flipside

-Here are some tutorials that will guide you through the correct export settings to use in Daz 3D, as well as how to configure a Daz 3D character in the Flipside Creator Tools](/docs/1.0/creator-tools) to work well in [Flipside Studio]().
+Here are some tutorials that will guide you through the correct export settings to use in Daz 3D, as well as how to configure a Daz 3D character in the Flipside Creator Tools](/docs/2020.1/creator-tools) to work well in [Flipside Studio](/flipside-studio).

 ### Exporting Daz 3D characters into Unity for Flipside